sacktock/PyGame_project/README.md

 # COVID 19 VIGILANTE 2020
 - basic platform fighter / arena game implemented with pygame
-- written with python 3.8.6 => should be backwards compatible (for the most part)
+- written with python 3.8.6 on Windows 10 => should be backwards compatible (for the most part)

 # Modules required
 - pygame 1.9.6